-Please call our main line at 612-330-1053 to have any of your questions answered.
-For questions about tests being taken in the Groves lab, you may also call the Accommodations Specialist at 612-330-1353 or the lab desk at x1748.
+Please call our main line at (612) 330-1053 to have any of your questions answered.
+For questions about tests being taken in the Groves lab, you may also call the Accommodations Specialist at (612) 330-1353 or the lab desk at (612) 330-1748.
+Each Academic Department is also assigned a CLASS staff liaison.
+Email us to find out who your department’s liaison is.

 As an instructor you will rarely know the specifics of a student’s disability.
-In some cases a student may ask to meet with you to discuss his or her disability, but in most cases, a student will notify you that he or she is working with CLASS by presenting you with a “Professor Letter.”
-This will list the accommodations they are eligible to receive as a result of their documented disabilities (but it will not give the specifics of the disability).
-The letter will be signed by the Disability Specialist that the student is working with.
+In some cases a student may ask to meet with you to discuss his or her disability, but in most cases, you will be emailed a notification from the student’s Disability Specialist stating that the student is working with CLASS.
+This email will list the accommodations they are eligible to receive as a result of their documented disabilities (but it will not give the specifics of the disability).
 Students need to meet with a Disability Specialists before they can take exams in the Groves Accommodations Lab.
-If someone indicates to you that they have a disability in any other way, please tell them to contact our office.
+If someone indicates to you that they have a disability and need accommodations and you haven’t received an email from a Disability Specialist about them, please tell the student to contact our office.

 If you have questions or concerns about a student you are working with, you can call our office and ask to speak with the Specialist who is working with that student.
 The Specialist may not be able to tell you what a student’s disability is, but they may be able to provide you with some guidance for working with the student.

 Faculty are strongly encouraged to include on their syllabus a statement directing a student to CLASS in order to make it clear to a student that it is their responsibility and right to get the process of receiving accommodations started.
 An example of a statement is: